vercel/vercel/packages/edge/docs/interfaces/Geo.md

 # Interface: Geo

-The location information of a given request
+The location information of a given request.

 ## Table of contents